alghaibb/DeadTrail/Content/UltraDynamicSky/Blueprints/README.txt

       - Ground fog, which adds additional fog extinction in the air directly above distance fields.
 This requires the project setting to generate mesh distance fields to be enabled.

       - Specific fog extinction and albedo can be applied beneath the water level.
 The water level is controlled from the Water category.

-      When volumetric fog and volumetric clouds are used together, they can sometimes produce strange ghosting artifacts in the areas they overlap.
-This will be influenced some by the Volumetric Cloud Rendering Mode in the Volumetric Cloud category.
-The one I'd recommend for best results alongside Volumetric Fog is "Clouds Render Over Opaque Objects (Quality)".

 -----
 DUST